 Program Organization and Curriculum

-Students are encouraged to meet with an academic advisor/mentor to discuss their academic and professional interest and tailor a program of study that they should pursue as upperclassmen.
-The following areas of study are suggested:
+Students are encouraged to meet with the departmental advisor to discuss their academic and professional interest and tailor a program of study that they should pursue as upperclassmen.
+Electives that satisfy the concentration requirement must be confirmed with the advisor.
+Some electives include, but are not limited to:

 The following is a recommended partial list of internship opportunities for our students: